na-na-hi/renget/archive/EvanGreene.md

 *Equipped Item: N/A* | Vacant hand slot.
 1. Eye-Drop Seed | Never miss and gain +5 Perception Skill for 4 turns.
 2. Grass Gummi | Gives +10 IQ points to Grass-Types.
 Gives +5 to other types.
 Tastes like grass clippings and flowers.
-3. Eᴍᴘᴛʏ | Vacant inventory slot.
+3. Oran Leaf | Heals the user for 3HP.
+Can stack to 3.
 4. Eᴍᴘᴛʏ | Vacant inventory slot.

 **STORAGE (2 slots)**